arms-mbon/documentation/latest/arms_in_tesseract/README.md

 ### *2. ASVs inference/OTUs clustering.*

-PEMA supports both OTU clustering (thanks to VSEARCH and [CROP](https://github.com/tingchenlab/CROP) algorithms) and ASV inference (via SWARM) for all four marker genes.
+PEMA supports both OTU clustering (via the VSEARCH algorithm) and ASV inference (via SWARM) for all four marker genes.
 Make your method choice clear in the parameters file.

 Then, when [Swarm](https://github.com/torognes/swarm) is selected, the chimaeras are removed.